Dannell Ellerbe: Early life

 Ellerbe attended Richmond Senior High School in Rockingham, North Carolina, where he was a two-sport star in football and track.
 He was named All-State by the Associated Press.
 He was named the Defensive MVP of the 2003 Shrine Bowl (NC-SC All-Star Game), in which he had nine tackles, three pass break-ups, and one interception.
 He made 124 tackles and five sacks as a junior and 165 tackles and nine sacks as a senior.
 Regarded as a four-star recruit by Rivals.com, Ellerbe was listed as the No. 7 outside linebacker nationally.

-He also lettered in track & field, recording a 1.98-meter (6 ft, 6 in) high jump as a junior.
-In addition, he also ran a 4.4-second 40-yard dash, bench-pressed 280 pounds, squatted 480 and had a 42-inch vertical jump.
+In track, he recorded a 1.98-meter (6 ft, 6 in) high jump as a junior.
+He also ran a 4.4-second 40-yard dash, bench-pressed 280 pounds, squatted 480 and had a 42-inch vertical jump.

+Ellerbe was inducted into the Raider Athletic Hall of Fame in 2025.

 College career

 Ellerbe went to the University of Georgia for five years.
 He played for four seasons after a redshirt freshman year.
-During his SEC career, he played in 43 games, totaling 148 tackles, 8.5 sacks, three interceptions, two recovered fumbles, and one forced fumble.
+During his Georgia career, he played in 43 games, totaling 148 tackles, 8.5 sacks, three interceptions, two recovered fumbles, and one forced fumble.

 Awards

-Earned 2nd-team All-SEC honors by the Associated Press, Southeastern conference coaches and Rivals.com as a junior.
-Accepted invitation to play in 2009 East-West Shrine game after his senior season.
+He earned 2nd-team All-SEC honors by the Associated Press, Southeastern Conference coaches and Rivals.com as a junior.
+Ellerbe accepted an invitation to play in 2009 East-West Shrine game after his senior season.